Erdmute Alber: Career

-Offices and functions

-From 2004 to 2010, Prof. Alber held the position of deputy chairperson for two years, then chairperson of the Social Anthropology and Development Sociology Section of the German Sociological Association (DGS).
+From 2004 to 2010, Alber held the position of deputy chairperson for two years, then chairperson of the Social Anthropology and Development Sociology Section of the German Sociological Association (DGS).
 Since 2004 she has headed the pre-selection committee and since 2010 has been a liaison lecturer for the :de:Evangelisches Studienwerk Villigst at the University of Bayreuth.
-Also since 2004 she has been a liaison lecturer for the Heinrich Böll Foundation at the University of Bayreuth.
+Also since 2004, she has been a liaison lecturer for the Heinrich Böll Foundation at the University of Bayreuth.
 She is a founding member and Principal Investigator of the Bayreuth International Graduate School of African Studies, where she was Equal Opportunities Officer 2007-2009 and Vice Dean 2009–2011.
 Since 2012 she has been a founding member and sub-project leader of the ‘Academy of Advanced African Studies’ and since 2012 a board member of the :de:Vereinigung für Afrikawissenschaften in Deutschland (VAD), where she was deputy chair from 2012 to 2014.
 She has been a member of the Senate of the University of Bayreuth since 2013 and a member of the scientific advisory board of the Leibniz-Zentrum Moderner Orient (Berlin) since 2014.
 From 2014 to 2017 she was a member of the Commission for Self-Regulation in Science at the University of Bayreuth.
 From 1999 to 2015 she was editor of the Sociologus – Journal for Empirical Social Anthropology.
 Erdmute Alber was a Fellow at the 'Merian Institute for Advanced Studies in Africa' (MIASA) in Accra at the University of Ghana (Legon University) in 2023.